Archive for the 'stop over Ideas' Category

 The train heading back home.

 Every now and then the sea demands an offering of some technology.
 A camera, iPod, phone, Poseidon wants something.
 Last time I dropped my phone in Arugam Bay.
 My camera has also been having recurring acid flashbacks.
 This time I flipped a jet ski in the Bentota River and lost my glasses.
 The curious thing about not being able to see far behind your nose is that it kinda makes one more kindly disposed towards people.
-Everyone’s a sort of warm and fuzzy blob and anyone getting within conversational distance gets a dumb smile until I can figure out who they are.
+EveryoneA?a??a??s a sort of warm and fuzzy blob and anyone getting within conversational distance gets a dumb smile until I can figure out who they are.
 I also find myself listening and thinking more.
-It’s an interesting altered state, for a while.
+ItA?a??a??s an interesting altered state, for a while.

 I could still take photos and then see the world in focus on that screen.
 That, alas, was also compromised because my camera is really screwed up and hallucinates these messy striations.
 But it was an interesting (office/conference) trip down south on the private Viceroy Train, then a day at Bentota.
 I was in the water most of the time at Bentota, but got some randomly interesting shots on the train.

-The Train’s Crest, methinks
+The TrainA?a??a??s Crest, methinks

-It’s certainly more comfortable than the other means of travel, that being common train.
+ItA?a??a??s certainly more comfortable than the other means of travel, that being common train.
 Those are packed and hot and the foods not so good.
 I think the Railways Corp is actually a money losing enterprise as well.

 As you can see from above, my camera now has a systematic problem with light.
 Certain levels cause it to spaz, giving these horizontal lines and striations.
 In this case the picture window is messed up, whereas the frame is not.